 Distance-Vision Optical Devices

 Optical devices for distance viewing are also known as telescopic devices.
 They include handheld monoculars, clip-on monoculars, spectacle-mounted telescopes, and contact lens systems.
-These devices are primarily used for distance tasks beyond arm’s reach, such as reading what is on the whiteboard in a classroom, watching a demonstration in class, spotting street signs, viewing sporting events, or watching television.
+These devices are used for distance tasks beyond arm’s reach, such as reading what is on the whiteboard in a classroom, spotting street signs, and watching television.

-There are also some electronic magnification systems that allow the user to aim a camera at an object in the distance and then view it on a screen.
-Most of these devices allow the user to view near information as well, similar to the way in which video magnifiers work.
-In the classroom, these devices allow a child to see what the teacher is writing on the chalkboard and then to see the book he is working from or the notes he is taking.
+Some electronic magnification systems allow the user to aim a camera at an object in the distance and view it on a screen.
+In additon, these devices allow the user to view near information as well, similar to the way in which video magnifiers work.
+In the classroom, these devices allow a child to see what the teacher is writing on the board.

-Bioptic telescopic systems (BTSs) are specially designed eyeglasses that allow a person with low vision who meets certain qualifications to drive a vehicle.
+Bioptic telescopic systems (BTSs) are specially designed eyeglasses.
+These eyeglasses allow a person with low vision who meets certain qualifications to drive a vehicle.
 For some teens, low vision driving may be possible using a BTS.

 Nonoptical Devices

-Nonoptical devices are devices or aids that may be used to help a child use his or her vision more efficiently.
+Nonoptical devices are devices or aids that may be used to help a child use their vision more efficiently.
 They typically control lighting or improve contrast.
-Nonoptical devices include sunglasses, hats or visors with brims, reading stands, dark-lined paper, and black felt-tipped pens.

 Instruction in the Use of Optical Devices

 Being prescribed optical devices is only the first step in the process of learning to use them efficiently.
-Training in how to use a device and continued practice are essential in helping someone feel comfortable with a device and obtaining maximum benefit from it.
+Training in how to use a device and continued will help your child feel comfortable with a device.
 Training is typically part of low vision services, which include a clinical low vision examination and follow-up as well.
 In addition, your child’s teacher of students with visual impairments and orientation and mobility (O&M) instructor are knowledgeable about teaching children to use optical devices.
-If your child is prescribed a device, Individualized Education Program (IEP) goals for optical device use should be considered by his educational team.
-In general, your child will be more motivated to learn to use optical devices if he has functional reasons for doing so—reasons that help him do daily activities that are important or interesting to him.
-For example, if he is interested in cars, learning to use his monocular to spot different types of cars on the street will be motivating for him.
+If your child is prescribed a device, Individualized Education Program (IEP) goals for optical device use should be considered by the educational team.
+In general, your child will be more motivated to learn to use optical devices if there are functional reasons.